oneapi-src/oneDPL/rfcs/proposed/passed_directly_API/README.md

 at first implementation.

 ### Implementation details
-To make this robust, we will follow an C++17 updated version of what is discussed in [Eric Niebler's Post](https://ericniebler.com/2014/10/21/customization-point-design-in-c11-and-beyond/), using a callable, and using an `inline constexpr` to avoid issues with ODR and to avoid issues with resolving customization points when not separating the call to two steps with a `using` statement first.
+To make this robust, we will follow a C++17 updated version of what is discussed in [Eric Niebler's Post](https://ericniebler.com/2014/10/21/customization-point-design-in-c11-and-beyond/), using a callable, and using an `inline constexpr` to avoid issues with ODR and to avoid issues with resolving customization points when not separating the call to two steps with a `using` statement first.